-12.4 The very busy C-c C-c key
+14.4 The very busy C-c C-c key

-The key C-c C-c has many purposes in org-mode, which are all mentioned scattered throughout this manual.
-One specific function of this key is to add tags to a headline (see Chapter 7 [Tags], page 43).
-In many other circumstances it means something like Hey Org-mode, look here and update according to what you see here.
+The key $C-c \ C-c$ has many purposes in org-mode, which are all mentioned scattered throughout this manual.
+One specific function of this key is to add tags to a headline (see Chapter 6 [Tags], page 37).
+In many other circumstances it means something like Hey

+Org-mode, look here and update according to what you see here.
 Here is a summary of what this means in different contexts.

 - If there are highlights in the buffer from the creation of a sparse tree, or from clock display, remove these highlights. - If the cursor is in one of the special #+KEYWORD lines, this triggers scanning the buffer for these lines and updating the information. - If the cursor is inside a table, realign the table.
 This command works even if the automatic table editor has been turned off. - If the cursor is on a #+TBLFM line, re-apply the formulas to the entire table. - If the cursor is inside a table created by the 'table.el' package, activate that table. - If the current buffer is a remember buffer, close the note and file it.
-With a prefix argument, file it, without further interaction, to the default location.

-- If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is in a plain list item with a checkbox, toggle the status of the checkbox. - If the cursor is on a numbered item in a plain list, renumber the ordered list.
+With a prefix argument, file it, without further interaction, to the default location. - If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is in a property line or at the start or end of a property drawer, offer property commands. - If the cursor is in a plain list item with a checkbox, toggle the status of the checkbox. - If the cursor is on a numbered item in a plain list, renumber the ordered list. - If the cursor is on the #+BEGIN line of a dynamical block, the block is updated.

-12.5 A cleaner outline view
+14.5 A cleaner outline view